-Klamath Community College is always looking at expanding their current offerings to meet the needs and interest of the local and surrounding communities.
-If you have education interests or are interested in teaching a class, please contact the community education coordinator.
+Also, KCC is always looking to expanding offerings to meet the needs and interest of the local communities.
+If you have specific educational interests or think your talents could be of interest to others please contact the community education coordinator at 541.880.2253

 Klamath Community College would like to welcome new Phlebotomy instructors Emily Galindo & Sarah Yoldi.